AndrewAMesa/Build-A-Board-Game/README.md

 # BuildABoardGame
-Regression model will make a prediction of the rating of the game and provide a recommended designer and artist.
+Regression model will score board games by rating.
+Then using local search algorithms, a board game that it predicts will be rated highly will be generated.